-.5-3 Units: 0-36 hours of lecture, and/or 0-72 hours of laboratory, per term, SC, DG

-This course provides students with the opportunity to develop and apply presentation skills.
-Students will prepare lectures and/ or demonstrations to be presented in the community.
-May be repeated three times.
+.5-3 Units: 27-162 hours of laboratory by arrangement, per term, SC, DG This course provides students with the opportunity to develop and apply presentation skills.
+Students will prepare lectures and/or demonstrations to be presented in the community.